mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

 long tail of correctness, I predict, will remain long.

-Anyway, that's it for _this_ topic, but I might find time to flesh out some other thoughts too regarding the most effective ways I've found to actually plan out Haskell code and types, and also effective ways I've "vibe-coded" full Haskell apps when I really don't care about correctness on personal projects or wasn't going to use long-term.
+Anyway, that's it for _this_ topic, but I might find time to flesh out some other thoughts too regarding the most effective ways I've found to plan out Haskell code and types, and also effective ways I've "vibe-coded" full Haskell apps when I really don't care about correctness on personal projects or wasn't going to use long-term.